josephjojoe/factorised-image-generation/README.md

 In this repository, this concept of factorising convolutional layers is applied in reverse to transposed convolution layers; an identical copy of the model without factorised layers is also present within each folder for easy comparison of the two.
 The factorised models contain around 15-40% less parameters, but perform approximately as well (subjectively) as their naive counterparts.

-Visible flickering was initially present in the GIFs for the MNIST and EMNIST Letters datasets, indicating a certain amount of model instability - this was rectified by reducing the the momentum term β1 from 0.9 to 0.5 as per the work of Radford et al. [3]

 ## Examples